-In one of Alok Vaid-Menon's favorite photos of themselves, they're perched in front of a pink backdrop, wearing black platform boots and a matching, rainbow-striped crop top and skirt.
+In one of Alok Vaid-Menon's favorite photos of themselves for Subvrt Magazine, they're perched in front of a pink backdrop, wearing black platform boots and a matching, rainbow-striped crop top and skirt.
 With canary yellow eyeshadow brushed across their lids and electric teal cream coating their lips, they gaze into the camera and fluff up their curls with the confidence of a supermodel.
 But as happy and whimsical as that all sounds, for the 27-year-old transgender, gender non-conforming artist, it's actually brought a lot of negativity into their life.

 In an Instagram post that's garnered more than 15,000 likes, Vaid-Menon revealed that the image (which they originally posted to social media last year) has led to daily hateful comments and DMs from those who take issue with Vaid-Menon's leg, chest, stomach, and arm hair being on full display.
 "People of all genders [tell] me that my body hair is ugly and that I need to shave to be more 'real' and 'beautiful,'" Vaid-Menon wrote.
 "Body hair has no gender!
 Facial hair has no gender!"